Johann Philipp Reis

 Johann Philipp Reis ([ʁaɪs]; 7 January 1834 – 14 January 1874) was a self-taught German scientist and inventor.
 In 1861, he constructed the first make-and-break telephone, today called the Reis telephone.
+It was the first device to transmit a voice via electronic signals, and is regarded by some as the first telephone.
+Reis also coined the term telephone.

 Early life and education

-Reis was born in Gelnhausen, Germany, the son of Marie Katharine (Glöckner) and Karl Sigismund Reis, a master baker.
+Reis was born in Gelnhausen, Germany, the son of Marie Katharine (Glöckner) and Karl Sigismund Reis, a great baker.
 His father belonged to the Evangelical Lutheran church.
 Reis's mother died while he was an infant, and he was raised by his paternal grandmother, a well-read, intelligent woman.
-At the age of six Reis was sent to the common school of his home town of Gelnhausen.
+At the age of six Reis was sent to the common school of his hometown of Gelnhausen.
 Here his talents attracted the notice of his instructors, who advised his father to extend his education at a higher college.
 His father died before Reis was ten years old.
 His grandmother and guardians placed him at Garnier's Institute, in Friedrichsdorf, where he showed a taste for languages, and acquired both French and English, as well as a stock of miscellaneous information from the library.

 At the end of his fourteenth year, Reis was accepted to a Hassel Institute, at Frankfurt am Main, where he learned Latin and Italian.
 A love of science became apparent, and his guardians were recommended to send him to the Polytechnic School of Karlsruhe.
-His uncle wished him to become a merchant, and on 1 March 1850 Reis was apprenticed as a paints dealer in the establishment of J. F. Beyerbach, of Frankfurt, against his will.
+His uncle wished him to become a merchant, and on 1 March 1850, Reis was apprenticed as a paints dealer in the establishment of J. F. Beyerbach, of Frankfurt, against his will.
 He told his uncle that he would learn the business chosen for him, but would continue his preferred studies as he could.

 By diligent service he won the esteem of Beyerbach, and devoted his leisure to self-improvement, taking private lessons in mathematics and physics and attending the lectures of Professor R. Bottger on mechanics at the Trade School.
 When his apprenticeship ended, Reis attended the Institute of Dr. Poppe, in Frankfurt.
 As neither history nor geography was taught there, several of the students agreed to instruct each other in these subjects.
 Reis undertook geography, and believed he had found his true vocation in the art of teaching.
 He also became a member of the Physical Society of Frankfurt.

 In 1855, he completed his year of military service at Kassel, then returned to Frankfurt to qualify as a teacher of mathematics and science by means of private study and public lectures.
 His intention was to finish his training at the University of Heidelberg, but in the spring of 1858 he visited his old friend and master, Hofrath Garnier, who offered him a post in Garnier's Institute.

 On 14 September 1859, Reis married, and shortly after he moved to Friedrichsdorf, to begin his new career as a teacher.